robinsonb5/EightThirtyTwo/README.md

 ## Scope
-The project includes a synthesizable CPU core, an assembler, linker, disassembler and emulator and a backend for the vbcc C compiler.
+The project includes a synthesizable CPU core, an assembler, linker, disassembler, emulator and on-chip debugger, as well as a backend for the vbcc C compiler.

 ## Goals
 The main design goals are modest logic footprint and minimum possible use